rcsdk/scrptz/!!ONGOING_Post_Boot.md

 setup for figma - hardware acceleration? drivers? swap file? how to make it faster for figma?

+on chromium, which measures to harden him to avoid tempering from malware/bootkit?

 on chromium, login user:evostrikey@gmail.com pass:St999444000)))%

 on chromium, make it work only in english and only showing results from the US